 SCOTT T. ERICH

 Scott Thomas Erich is the Howell Postdoctoral Research Associate in Arabian Peninsula and Gulf Studies in the Corcoran Department of History at the University of Virginia.
-Scott is a historical and environmental anthropologist who received his PhD from the Graduate Center, CUNY in 2023.
-His dissertation, "Extraction, Property, and Rights in Southeastern Arabian Seascapes c.
-1820-present" is an ethnographic and historical examination of how fishermen, local rulers, colonial officials, states, and private companies claim rights to oceanic “territory” and extract marine natural resources – including pearls, fish, sponges, and oil – from the Persian Gulf and Gulf of Oman.
+Scott is a historical anthropologist and environmental historian who received his PhD from the Graduate Center, CUNY in 2023.
+His current book project, Taming the Sea: Southeastern Arabia's Extractive Seascape c.
+1820-present, is an ethnographic and historical examination of how fishermen, local rulers, colonial officials, states, and private companies claim rights to oceanic “territory” and extract marine natural resources – including pearls, fish, sponges, and oil – from the Persian Gulf and Gulf of Oman.

 RECENT WORK